grandeurdev/arduino-sdk/README.md

 * esp32

-Follow the [get started][Get Started with Hardware SDK] guidelines to quickly get a broad context on integrating your devices to Grandeur Cloud or jump straight to an [Arduino example][Example] and make your hands dirty.
+Follow the [get started][Get Started with Hardware SDK] guidelines to quickly get into the context of integrating your devices to Grandeur Cloud or jump straight to an [Arduino example][Example] to make your hands dirty.

 To get deeper insights and a developer reference for the hardware SDK, you can have a look at the [documentation][Documentation].